IsraelJito/PHPBlog/README.md

 # PHPblog
-Now this is a full blog website where users can register login and upload more active posts and also save poststhat won't b publicly displayed
+Now this is a full blog website where users can register login and upload more active posts and also save posts that won't be publicly displayed